Energy dome: Variants

 Though the traditional energy dome is red, several variants of the dome have existed.
 Devo wore green energy domes while performing "Whip It" on Solid Gold in 1981.
 The band sported white domes in a 1984 Diet Coke advertisement.
 Silver chrome domes were worn by Devo in concert in 2002, made by covering a regular energy dome with metallic tape.
-In the music video for "Go Monkey Go", Mark Mothersbaugh can be seen wearing a white dome with a purple bottom tier.
+In the music video for Devo's "Go Monkey Go", Mark Mothersbaugh can be seen wearing a white dome with a purple bottom tier.
 An appearance by Devo on the VH1 show TrueSpin featured charcoal gray domes.
 Devo also wore safety orange domes at the 2018 Burger Boogaloo performance, to match new orange jumpsuits.
 Assorted prototype and fan-made domes in a rainbow of colors also exist.

-When Devo's keyboardist and rhythm guitarist Bob Casale died in 2014 his cremated remains were committed to a funerary urn in the shape of an energy dome.
+When Devo's keyboardist and rhythm guitarist Bob Casale died in 2014, his cremated remains were committed to a funerary urn in the shape of an energy dome.

 Merchandise

 Energy domes sold through Club Devo have come in several forms.
 The original Club Devo domes were of a smaller size than the stage-worn domes, with raised "DEVO" text on the top and a lip around the edge.
 This same mold was used again in 2005 for mass-produced energy domes sold as Halloween costumes.
 In 1996, Devo sold new energy domes that roughly matched the stage-worn model, though the new stage domes were slightly smaller than the original.
 The first versions of these domes were made of white plastic, spray-painted red.
 These were later replaced with domes made in a solid red plastic in 2004, manufactured by Chaser Shirts.
 In 2005, NECA Collectibles began manufacturing energy domes for Devo out of thin, off-color plastic.
 These were used until 2008 when a fan began custom manufacturing domes out of thick, red plastic for the band.
 The new domes revert to the dimensions of the original stage energy domes.

-During the COVID-19 pandemic (2020), a PPE version was available for sale with an attached face shield.
+During the COVID-19 pandemic in 2020, a PPE version was available for sale with an attached face shield.